 Take a call center, for example.
 Key performance indicators like the number of callers handled by front-line workers or abandon rate will give managers answers.
 For web hosting companies, efficiency metrics like network speed, uptime, and page load time are most important to clients.

 For service-based companies, often overlooked metrics can include revenue per employee, IT hours per project, and the average time between appointments.
-Managers need to determine where their business lags in efficiency and start tracking key metrics to give them targets for improvement.
+Managers need to determine where their business lacks efficiency and start tracking key metrics to give them targets for improvement.

 And it appears that there is plenty of room for improvement.
 Up to 40% of an employee’s workday is spent on nonproductive efforts that cost companies in lost productivity.
 These distractions can lead to longer workdays, frustration and stress, a lack of engagement and motivation, and eventually attrition.